Protection Paladin Tank Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.1.5

 The first question you need to ask yourself when looking at these talents is if you need Blessing of Protection.
 Since Blessing of Spellwarding replaces Blessing of Protection, you first have to make sure what you need the most; both can be used to cheese plenty of mechanics and abilities, especially in raids.
 If you do not particularly feel you need either, you get to choose.

 Blessing of Spellwarding is an amazing tool for both dungeons and raiding, for any situation that involves magic damage, giving you a magic-damage immunity.
-Aside from that, it also prevents the application of numerous debuffs (such as Necrotic), but does not remove them; this allows you to perform creative fight strategies.
+Aside from being immune to magic damage, it also prevents the application of numerous magic debuffs, but does not remove them; this allows you to perform creative fight strategies.
 Note that unlike Blessing of Protection, the bosses will still target you while it is active.
 That said, they may choose to ignore you with a targeted spell if Spellwarding is active.